Vodafone/HelloV2XWorld-Android/README.md

 * A map is displayed centered on your current location
 * The blue icon represents yourself
 * The red icons represent the other road users close to you
+* When clicking on the blue icon, app displays you ITS information: StationID, StationType, Speed, Heading
+* You can change your station type by accessing the setting page